 Section 1.
-The City will provide voluntary payroll deductions for all employees represented by the Association for regular and periodic dues and benefit program premiums as specified by agreement between the City and the Association and signed by the member.
-The Authorization Form content shall be mutually agreed to by the Association and the City.
+The City will provide voluntary payroll deductions for all employees represented by the Association for regular and periodic dues and benefit program premiums.
+The Association shall certify to the City the names of employees who have authorized membership dues deductions, any employee who declines membership in the Association, and the amounts of dues deductions as they change from time to time.